-Judicial Leadership: Each Safe Babies Court Team requires the leadership of a local judge who, because of her unique position of authority in the processing of child welfare cases, is a catalyst for change.
+Judicial Leadership: Each Court Team requires the leadership of a local judge who, because of their unique position of authority in the processing of child welfare cases, is a catalyst for change.

-Local Community Coordinator: Each Safe Babies Court Team community requires a local community coordinator who can provide child development expertise to the judge and the Court Team, and coordinate services and resources for infants and toddlers.
+Local Community Coordinator: Each Court Team community requires a local Community Coordinator who provides child development expertise to the judge and the Court Team, and coordinates services and resources for infants and toddlers.

-Active Court Teams Focus on the Big Picture: Each community has a team of key community stakeholders devoted to restructuring how the community responds to the needs of maltreated infants and toddlers.
-This group meets monthly to learn about available resources, identify gaps in services, and discuss issues raised by the cases that members of the Court Team are monitoring.
+Active Court Team Focused on the Big Picture: Each community has a team of key community stakeholders devoted to restructuring how the community responds to the needs of maltreated infants and toddlers.
+The team meets monthly to learn about available services, identify gaps in services, and discuss issues raised by the cases that members of the Court Team are monitoring.

-Targeting Infants and Toddlers in Out-of-Home Care: The Safe Babies Court Team focuses on foster care cases involving children younger than 36 months.
+Targeting Infants and Toddlers in Out-of-Home Care: The Court Team focuses on foster care cases involving children younger than 36 months.

-Placement and Concurrent Planning: To reduce placements, the Safe Babies Court Teams uses concurrent planning a technique which requires the quick identification of, and placement with, caregivers who are willing to become the child’s permanent family if reunification becomes impossible.
+Placement and Concurrent Planning: To reduce placements, the Court Teams use concurrent planning, a technique which requires the quick identification of, and placement with, caregivers who are willing to become the child’s permanent family if reunification becomes impossible.

-Parent-Child Contact (Visitation): Research shows frequent visitation increases the likelihood of reunification, reduces time in out-of-home care, and promotes healthy attachment.1 The Safe Babies Court Teams focuses on increasing visitation by expanding the opportunities (e.g., doctor’s appointments) and the locations (e.g. the foster home, the birth parents’ home).
+Parent-Child Contact (visitation): Research shows frequent visitation increases the likelihood of reunification, reduces time in out-of-home care, and promotes healthy attachment.
+The Court Team focuses on increasing visitation by expanding the opportunities (e.g. doctor’s appointments) and the locations (e.g. the foster home, the birth parents’ home) for parent-child contact.

-Continuum of Mental Health Services: Children traumatized by their parents’ care may need mental health services.
-These parents also need mental health services to help them overcome the reasons for their behavior.
-To meet these needs each Safe Babies Court Team develops a continuum of mental health services that includes services such as child-parent psychotherapy.
+Continuum of Mental Health Services: Children traumatized by their parents’ care, removal, and foster care may need mental health services.
+Their parents also need mental health services to help them overcome the reasons for their behavior.
+To meet these needs each Safe Babies Court Team develops a continuum of mental health services that includes services such as Child-Parent Psychotherapy.

-Evaluation: Each Safe Babies Court Team collects information on knowledge enhancement among professionals in the child welfare system, systems change, and services for children and families in order to evaluate its work.
+Evaluation: To evaluate its work, each Court Team collects information on: knowledge enhancement among child welfare professionals, systems change, and outcomes for children and families.